-Notably, WFP's 2017 Climate Change Policy recognizes that "an average of 26.4 million people a year have been displaced by natural disasters" since 2008, 80 per cent of which were climate-related.267 In assessing its operations, WFP states,
+Notably, WFP's 2017 Climate Change Policy recognizes that "an average of 26.4 million people a year have been displaced by natural disasters" since 2008, 80 per cent of which were climate-related.
+In assessing its operations, WFP states,

 In line with its mandate, WFP is already addressing the impacts of climate change and disasters on the people it serves and has integrated support to disaster risk reduction and climate change adaptation into its programme of work.
-In the last five years, 40 percent of WFP's operations have included activities to reduce disaster risk, build resilience or help people adapt to climate change, particularly in emergency operations and protracted relief and recovery operations268 b) Indirect references
+In the last five years, 40 percent of WFP's operations have included activities to reduce disaster risk, build resilience or help people adapt to climate change, particularly in emergency operations and protracted relief and recovery operations b) Indirect references

-Similarly, the 2016 World Bank Group's Climate Change Action Plan places an emphasis on supporting the "poor" and "very poor," identifying "refugees and migrants" as among those it considers "the people most vulnerable to climate change."269 The World Bank Group also committed to producing "a flagship analytical report on climate change and migration/conflict."270
+Similarly, the 2016 World Bank Group's Climate Change Action Plan places an emphasis on supporting the "poor" and "very poor," identifying "refugees and migrants" as among those it considers "the people most vulnerable to climate change."
+The World Bank Group also committed to producing "a flagship analytical report on climate change and migration/conflict."

-Indirect references included strategy documents that identify disaster displacement and climate change in their organizations' contextual analysis to understand the potential impact of their work, but did not specifically identify disaster displacement as a priority activity.
+Indirect references included strategy documents that identify disaster displacement and climate change in their organizations' contextual analysis to understand the potential impact of their work.
 (WMO, UNEP, UNOPS, IFAD)

-For example, WMO's 2016-2019 Strategic Plan notes, "High-impact weather, marine weather, climate and hydrological events (storms, floods, droughts and so forth) have devastating effects throughout the world, resulting in injury and loss of life, displacement of people, work disruption and destruction of communities."271 This frames the organization's key priority to "[i]mprove the accuracy and effectiveness of impact-based forecasts and multi-hazard early warnings of high-impact meteorological, hydrological and related environmental hazards from the tropics to the poles."272
+For example, WMO's 2016-2019 Strategic Plan notes, "High-impact weather, marine weather, climate and hydrological events (storms, floods, droughts and so forth) have devastating effects throughout the world, resulting in injury and loss of life, displacement of people, work disruption and destruction of communities."
+This frames the organization's key priority to "[i]mprove the accuracy and effectiveness of impact-based forecasts and multi-hazard early warnings of high-impact meteorological, hydrological and related environmental hazards from the tropics to the poles."
+253